 People who work in the helping professions are unique.
 You dedicate your life to helping others.
-Yet, the stress of your work often leaves you feeling drained, depleted and struggling to take care of yourself.
+Yet, the stress of your work, especially during the COVID-19 crisis, often leaves you feeling drained, depleted and struggling to take care of yourself.

 DO ANY OF THESE SOUND FAMILIAR?

 - You chose your career to help people, but you’re so rundown you don’t enjoy your work.